sveltejs/sapper/site/content/docs/10-exporting.md

 The solution is to rename one of the routes to avoid conflict — for example, `src/routes/foo-bar.js`.
 (Note that you would also need to update any code that fetches data from `/foo/bar` to reference `/foo-bar` instead.)

 For *pages*, we skirt around this problem by writing `export/foo/index.html` instead of `export/foo`.

+For hosts that prefer `export/foo.html` instead of `export/foo/index.html` pass the `--no-subfolders` option to prevent a redirect with a trailing slash added to the url.